myriamgoude/bearer-hub/README.md

 Something not working?
 Here are some steps to try

 1. Delete your local `.cache/`, `.node_modules/`, and `.public/` directories to "turn it off and on again"
-2. If you're seeing an error running `yarn start`, see if a different -- and hopefully more helpful! -- error is thrown by `gatsby build`
+2. If you're seeing an error running `yarn start`, try `yarn build` in case a different -- and hopefully more helpful -- error is thrown :)

 ## Environments